 The House and Senate are still horse trading on the new tax bill this week-- We'll review the two tax bill proposals once again and what you need to do before the end of the year, no matter which bill is passed.
 We'll also have some tips from tax specialist Laura Saunders of the Wall Street Journal.
 Then Estate Planning Attorney Richard Dwornik joins us for the Q & A

 It’s a LARRY KUDLOW MONDAY!
-The former Ronald Reagan economist and CNBC syndicated talk show host weighs in on money, politics, markets, tax reform, Donald Trump, and more with well known guests from Washington to Wall Street!—
+The former Ronald Reagan economist and syndicated talk show host is up next with special guests and unique insights on money, politics, Donald Trump, Congress, Muller, Russia, and the new tax bill-- it’s all coming up next after a short break--

 College textbooks on economics tell us that we are rational beings that make rational decisions leading to predictable behavior.
 Behavioral economists--like Richard Thaler who won the Nobel Prize in economics this year, say it is just the opposite.
 Mostly we make irrational decisions all the time, which leads to the unpredictable lives we lead.
 Scientists tell us that we hate to lose more than we like to win.
 We'll review some of Dr. Thaler's findings and see if we can save you from yourself.
 Then Estate Planning attorney Richard Dwornik will be in the house with some very timely tips.